To assist you in accessing our unique collections and e-Resources, we have answered some frequently asked questions

 Sessions are allocated on a first come, first served basis.
-Demand will be high and we need to ensure that everyone has an opportunity of visiting to see the items they need.
+Demand may be high and we need to ensure that everyone has an opportunity of visiting to see the items they need.
 Visitors can book one or both sessions per day.
 Bookings are not transferable.
 Visitors who cannot attend a booking will need to re-book a subsequent session.

 We strongly advise you to order any original documents at least 24 hours in advance of your visit.
 You can pre-order up to 10 documents per session.
-Although there will be limited production and copying services on the day, processing of requests may take longer.
+Although there will be production and copying services on the day, processing of requests may take longer.
 Standard access conditions and restrictions apply and we will contact you if any material you wish to see is covered by any restrictions.

 Can I come in at any time between 9.30am and 5pm?

 No. The revised times are to allow extra cleaning of public areas at lunchtime.
 You may visit for your booked session at any time between 9.30am and 12.45pm (10am and 12.45pm on Wednesdays) or 1.45pm and 5pm.

 A booked session allows up to three and a quarter hours' access to pre-requested collection material, and there are two sessions per day, Tuesday to Friday.

 - Morning session: 9.30am to 12.45pm (10am to 12.45pm on Wednesdays)

 We are also open on the second and fourth Saturdays of the month: 9.30am to 1pm and 1.45pm to 4.15pm.
 For more information, please refer to our opening hours page.

 By holding two sessions each day, we can ensure that more people have the opportunity to use our collections and conduct a full clean of the Heather D Hawker searchroom between each session.

 Can I speak to someone about booking online?